joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-21-Bridged-Islands.md

     solver.Add(solver.AllDifferent(Addends))
 ```

-The bridges must not cross, and so for every two pairs of islands threatening a cross, the number of bridges between at least one of the pairs must be 0.
+The bridges must not cross, and so for every two pairs of islands threatening a cross, the number of bridges between the islands in at least one of the pairs must be 0.

 ```python
 for Island1,Island2,Island3,Island4 in CrossThreats: